-Originally Tommie Copper was advertised in infomercials featuring Montel Williams and focused on the pain relief properties of their products.
-By 2014, Tommie Copper infomercials spotlighting their athletic line of products could also be seen.
+Tommie Copper was originally marketed with Montel Williams as its spokesman, and focused on the pain relief properties of its products.
+By 2014, Tommie Copper infomercials highlighting its athletic line of products could also be seen.

 The rise in popularity of compression wear has been hastened by high-profile athletes who are often seen wearing them.
-While most compression wear is marketed for athletic use, Tommie Copper is presented as a cross between sportswear and pain relief garments.
+While most compression wear is marketed for athletic use, Tommie Copper is presented as a product which bridges the gap between sportswear and pain relief.

 Does Tommie Copper Contain Copper?

 There was some question as to whether or not Tommie Copper actually contained copper in its fabric.
 The 2011 version of the website’s FAQ explained that copper is used in the product:

 After many months of designing and testing various fabrics, Tom invented a proprietary fabric that met his comfort requirement.
 At the same time, Tom had been studying the healing effects of copper on the body.
 He felt that the combination of compression and copper would increase the effective results of the product he was designing.
 By combining the benefits of this revolutionary compression fabric with patented copper infused yarn, Tom created what is now Tommie Copper’s Cu29 Compression fabric which is used in all of Tommie Copper’s Compression wear.

 There was also a discussion in the 2011 FAQ about the user of copper in medicine for thousands of years, and that “Copper is an entirely natural and essential nutrient to human health.”